Network Dynamics-Based Framework for Understanding Deep Neural Networks: Applications to DNNs

 Fig.~\ref{fig4}(a) shows that increasing network depth enlarges the average attraction basin in the sample space.
 This highlights a key advantage of depth: the layer-by-layer iteration progressively expands the attraction basin in the sample space, thereby improving generalization ability.
-However, as shown in Fig.~\ref{fig3}(i), the optimal test accuracy occurs at a moderate depth, suggesting that deeper is not always better and implying that the attraction basin in the sample space does not have a monotonous relationship with test accuracy.
+However, as shown in Fig.~\ref{fig3}(i), the optimal test accuracy occurs at a moderate depth, suggesting that deeper is not always better and implying that the attraction basin in the sample space does not have a monotonic relationship with test accuracy.
 The reason for this result is revealed in Fig.~\ref{fig4}(b), which shows that increasing depth reduces the attraction basin in the weight space, indicating that deeper networks negatively affect structural stability.
-Although the weight-space attraction basin is typically not sensitive to test accuracy, if it becomes too small, it can negatively impact test accuracy.
+Although test accuracy is typically insensitive to the size of the weight-space attraction basin, if the latter becomes too small, it can negatively impact test accuracy.
 The balance between these two attraction basins leads to the existence of an optimal depth for DNNs.